crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 What's the recruitment process?
 -------------------------------

-This is a work in progress so currentlyit's as follows (we handle exceptions the same we make any other [decisions](decisions.html) at Product Space):
+This is a work in progress so currently it's as follows (we handle exceptions the same we make any other [decisions](decisions.html) at Product Space):

 1. X (a candidate) approaches us and asks to join Product Space or we might even approach X.
 2. One of our Members, Y, says she'd be happy to be X's "puller".
 All candidates must have a "puller" to proceed with the recruitment process.
 First requirement is met.
 3. Y makes sure that the other minimum requirements are met:
-    1. She finds out which Members have worked with Mr X before and what they think of him.
+    1. She finds out which Members have worked with X before and what they think of him.
 That takes care of the requirement that someone has worked with X before.
     2. If those who know X give a thumbs up, he's now an official candidate.
-At this point she sends an email to the Members, for example:  "I think X should be a Member, because \[reasons\].
+At this point Y sends an email to the Members, eg:  "I think X should be a Member, because \[reasons\].
 Anyone against?".
-She also adds Mr X to the recruitment document.
+Y also adds X to the recruitment document.
-    3. Then she does what she deems necessary to make sure that people at Product Space know about X and have a chance to get to know him.
+    3. Then Y does what she deems necessary to make sure that people at Product Space know about X and have a chance to get to know him.
 She might organise interviews, coffees, discussions.
 She makes sure that no one is against X becoming a Member.
 As long as no one is against hiring X we keep going forward with the process.
 Now all the minimum requirements have been met.
-4. It's now time for Y and all the "pullers" for other potential candidates (plus anyone else interested) to get together and compare the candidates based on our "nice to have" criteria, and our values.
+4. It's now time for Y and all the "pullers" for other potential candidates (plus anyone else interested) to get together and compare the candidate based on our "nice to have" criteria, and our values.
 The "pullers" put together a list of candidates we should consider, all other candidates are rejected.

 What happens if Y wants to recruit X?
 In that case Y starts at Step 3i, and once it's clear there are no objections from the other Members, she contacts X and if he's on board and would like to join, she then proceeds to step 3ii.
 The rest of the process is the same.
 This gives X a chance to get to know the rest of us, and we get a chance to get to know him.